rtviii/riboxyz/notes/factors.md

     EF-G integrates the energy regimes of a motor protein and a GTPase, and promotes tRNA motion through the combined use of power stroke and Brownian ratchet mechanisms

+## Open Problems

+The physiological significance of phosphorylated EF-G still needs to be elucidated.
+The molecular mechanism of how ADP-ribosylation impairs the function of eEF2 has not been fully elucidated EF4 may contribute to the cell survival under adverse conditions, but the physiological role of the protein remains unclear.